 - practical experience in, and the development of, skills related to their academic studies or professional career paths;

-- personal development: teamwork and negotiating skills, leadership, confidence, adaptability, etc;
+- personal development: teamwork and negotiating skills, leadership, issues management and resolution, building self-confidence, adaptability, etc;

-- building good relations with their Indonesian counterparts by establishing networks of friends and contacts in academic and professional areas in Australia and Indonesia;
+- nurturing good relations with their Indonesian counterparts by establishing networks of friends and contacts in academic and professional areas in Australia and Indonesia;

 - a greater understanding of present Australia/Indonesia relationships and possibilities for future cooperation and involvement; and